ibexa/documentation-developer/docs/guide/back_office_translations.md

 !!! tip

-    If you do want to add your own bundle with Back Office translation, you could install it manualy via composer.
+    If you do want to add your own bundle with Back Office translations, you can install it manually via Composer.

-    Also, you can manually add the necessary .xliff files to existing project.
+    Also, you can manually add the necessary .xliff files to an existing project.

     Add the language to an array under `ibexa.system.<siteaccess>.user_preferences.additional_translations`, for example: